WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - your DB **can have security group associated with it**

 - this is especially useful to know whenever you want to **acces your DB within VPC**.
-Not using correct rules on the secuirt groups **can lead to connection issues**.
+Not using correct rules on the security groups **can lead to connection issues**.

 #### Storage